A legacy of roses at Bodnant Garden

-Over the years Henry added many adornments, such as classical staues, to the terraces.
-In 1938 he added the finishing, iconic touch to the Canal Terrace - the Pin Mill, a crumbling Georgian building which he saved from dereliction, moving it from Gloucestershire to Bodnant Garden.
-The design of this final terrace reflects the Lutyens-designed war memorial in Spalding, the town where his brother Francis had been young MP and is commemorated.
+Over the years that followed Henry added many adornments, such as classical staues, to the terraces.
+In 1938 he added the finishing touch; the Pin Mill, a crumbling Georgian building in Gloucestershire which he saved from dereliction and moved to Bodnant Garden.
+The design of the Canal Terrace where it now rests reflects the Lutyens-designed war memorial in Spalding, the town where his brother Francis had been an MP, and is commemorated.

 On her death in 1933 the Times newspaper commented: “To watch Lady Aberconway walking round the gardens with her son was to see two beings as near to complete happiness as is given in the world, and to be able to create and leave behind such a heritage of beauty is a rare and precious legacy.”

-In the century that has passed Bodnant Garden’s terraces have been cared for by generations of gardeners and now delight visitors from around the world; a lasting legacy to all those who helped create them.
+In the century that has passed Bodnant Garden’s terraces have been cared for by generations of gardeners, and delighted visitors from around the world; a lasting legacy to those who created them.